List of DC Comics characters: A: Quigley

 Quigley was born into a life of wealth.
 He wanted to be a big game hunter, but an argument with his father left him cut off from the family fortune.
 Quigley was left with a taste of the high life with no way to pay for it.
 At this point, Quigley decided to put his big game skills to the test where he made use of his bow and some trick arrows.
 Archer was eventually defeated by Superman, arrested by the police, convicted on several accounts of murder, and given a stiff prison sentence.

 Some years later, Archer escaped from prison with a new arsenal of tricks.
 He attempted to get revenge on Superman which failed as he was defeated by Superman and Jimmy Olsen.
 He was returned to prison after that.

 The New 52 version

-In 2011, "The New 52" rebooted the DC universe.
-An unidentified person took up the alias of Archer where wears a hoodie and a green mask while wielding a bow and trick arrows.
-During the "Forever Evil" storyline, Archer found the Rogues when they were fleeing from the Crime Syndicate of America and shot the Trickster in the foot with one of his arrows.
-While planning to make a name of himself and turn the Rogues over to the Crime Syndicate for a reward, Archer was knocked unconscious by them.
-Archer was among the villains that accompanied Gorilla Grodd in attacking the Rogues upon being dispatched by Grid.
+"The New 52" features an unidentified person who took up the Archer alias while wearing a red hoodie and a green mask while wielding a bow and trick arrows.
+During the "Forever Evil" storyline, Archer found the Rogues fleeing from the Crime Syndicate and shot the Trickster in the foot with one of his arrows.
+While planning to make a name of himself and turn the Rogues over to the Crime Syndicate for a reward, Archer was knocked unconscious by the Rogues.
+Archer was among the villains who accompanied Gorilla Grodd in attacking the Rogues.